 If your child

-struggles with reading, it can help to learn as much as you can about the approach the school uses.
+, it can help to learn as much as you can about the approach the school uses.
 Here are some important questions to ask your school.

 How do you structure your reading curriculum?